 Compared to the spatial distribution of trends in soil temperature and permafrost extent, the three simulations produce more inconsistencies in the spatial distribution of trends in the active layer thickness (Figure 8).
 For example, the CFSR-based simulation shows a negative center in the Northern Siberian Plain, Russia, which is not present in the results from the ERA-I and MERRA simulations.
 The CFSR and ERA-I simulations show negative trends in the Canadian Archipelago, whereas the MERRA simulation shows a positive trend.
 In spite of these differences, all three simulations produce positive trends in the active layer thickness in the hinterlands of Russia and Canada, as well as negative trends at the grids situated at the southern edge of the high-latitude permafrost region (such as the southern edge of the permafrost in Alaska and the edge of permafrost in Sayan and on mountains in south Baikal).
-Observations-based validation shows that the CFSR- and ERA-I-based simulation distinctly magnifies the amplitude of the variations.
+Observations-based validation shows that the CFSRand ERA-I-based simulation capture the interannual variations in active layer thickness reasonably, but the MERRA-based simulation distinctly magnifies the amplitude of the variations.
 The trend from the CFSR simulation (0.12 m decade-1) is the same as the observations of 0.12 m decade-1, while trends from the ERA-I (0.18 m decade-1) and MERRA (0.17 m decade-1) simulations are close to but higher than the observations.